Student and Graduate Profiles

 "I'm doing something I absolutely love every day and getting paid for it."

-A passion for animal welfare and a PhD at Oxford University has led to two exciting roles at the Food Animal Initiative Ltd (FAI) for Waikato science graduate Ashleigh Bright.
+A passion for animal welfare and a PhD at Oxford University has led to an exciting role in the UK at the Food Animal Initiative Ltd (FAI) for science graduate Ashleigh Bright.

-FAI have just received a new grant from the government; a Knowledge Transfer Partnership with the University of Reading, for which Ashleigh is the industry supervisor.
-The three-year project title is 'To develop and embed a method for assessing sustainability of livestock production systems, testing and demonstrating its application by a series of case studies.'
+Ashleigh manages five other scientists and is currently the industry supervisor for a Knowledge Transfer Partnership with the University of Reading.
+The project title is 'To develop and embed a method for assessing sustainability of livestock production systems, testing and demonstrating its application by a series of case studies.'

 It wasn’t until Ashleigh’s second year at Waikato that she discovered her fascination with animal behaviour.
 “Originally I was enrolled in marine biology.”